B-Ricey763/resume/resume.typ

   [Created 15 animated models in Blender from scratch using low-poly 3D modeling techniques], )

-#project_item(
-  name: "XR Treatment for Age-Related Maticular Degeneration (AMD)",
-  skills: "Unity, C# ",
-  date: "August 2024 - Present",
-  [Leveraged Meta VR SDKs to perform eye tracking in Unity to diagnose and treat AMD], [Develop a fully functional game with C\# to train patients to use a new focal point to decrease blindness], [Collaborate with a Doctor at Emory Hospital and UX designers to optimize the treatment experience], )

 // #project_item(
 //   name: "B-29 Superfortress",